Partial Differential Equations

 which is non-increasing (exercise) i.e. E(t) < E(0).

-If u(x,t) satisfies the diffusion equation in a rectangle, say 0 \leq x \leq l and 0 \leq t \leq T in space-time, then the maximum value of u(x,t) is attained either initially at t = 0 or on the lateral sides (x = 0 or x = l).
+So, if u(x,t) satisfies the diffusion equation in a rectangle, 0 \leq x \leq \ell and 0 \leq t \leq T in space-time, then the maximum value of u(x,t) is attained either initially at t = 0 or on the lateral sides x = 0 or x = \ell.

 Indeed there is a stronger version of the maximum principle called the strong maximum principle which asserts the maximum cannot be attained anywhere inside the rectangle but only on the bottom or the lateral sides (unless u is constant).
 The corners are allowed.